 Don’t run away just because I started with a classic!
 If you haven’t read these books but have always wanted to, well now is the perfect time.
 If like me, these are old favorites, perhaps this summer is the time to reimmerse yourself into this world?

 I recently reread the first two books in this series when the third was released and I can’t stop telling people to read this series.
 The audiobooks are well done, too and I’m not even a particularly big fan of audio.
-I haven’t read her other books
+I haven’t read her other books but they’re definitely on my to-be-read list!

 I loved these futuristic re-tellings of classic fairy tales.
 I tried explaining the first book, Cinder, to my husband and as soon as I said, “Well, it’s Cinderella, but Cinder is a cyborg-” I lost him.
 This was the sort of series that had me hating the long wait times on my library’s hold list, and would be great to read all four in quick succession.